hanxunyu/DepthVLM/README.md

 ## 📰 News
 - [2026-05-20] 🔥 We release [DepthVLM-Bench](xxxx) in Hugging Face 🤗.
-- [2026-05-20] 🔥 We release the checkpoints of [DepthVLM-4B](https://huggingface.co/JonnyYu828/DepthVLM-4B) and [DepthVLM-8B](https://huggingface.co/JonnyYu828/DepthVLM-8B) in Hugging Face 🤗.
+- [2026-05-20] 🔥 We release the checkpoint of [DepthVLM-4B](https://huggingface.co/JonnyYu828/DepthVLM-4B) in Hugging Face 🤗.
 - [2026-05-20] 🔥 We release the training and inference code.
 - [2026-05-20] 🔥 We release the [paper](xxxxx) of DepthVLM.